tequeter/dryspec/README.md

 If useful for the task at hand, the agent SHOULD gather context using the provided tools and ask as many clarifying questions as necessary to the user.

 From the perspective of the user;
-- Start with a clean Git state.
 - If requirements need to be updated, start with an empty context, load LeanSDD, and update the Requirements and possibly the Glossary with the help of the agent.
 - Clear the context again, load LeanSDD, and update the Architecture and/or the Subsystems with the help of the agent.
 Tell the agent to look at `git diff` if you changed anything in the previous step.
-- Once satisfied with the spec update, stage it for protection (`git add`).
+- Once satisfied with the spec update, stage it for protection.
-- Depending on your confidence level, clear the context and have LeanSDD critique your changes.
+- You SHOULD now clear the context and have LeanSDD critique your changes.
 Stage again.
 - Implement the change with a Coder agent, pointing it at the staged specification changes.
-- Commit.

 ### Code-Driven Change (`/lsdd-code-change`)